freddan88/debian-linux-i3-develolper/README.md

 # debian-linux-i3-develolper
-Debian Linux from netinstall to i3 desktop and some developer tools
+Debian Linux from netinstall to i3 desktop with some developer tools